themejuice/sprout/README.md

 ## Getting started

 #### Setting up a new project
-If you're starting a new project, run `tj new` and follow the prompts.
+If you're starting a new project, run `tj create` and follow the prompts.

 #### Setting up an existing project
 If you're working on an existing project, run `tj setup` and follow the prompts.

 #### Building a project
-To build a project (compile assets, install dependencies, etc.), run `tj build`.
+To build a project (compile assets, install dependencies, etc.), run `tj install`.

 #### Watching and compiling assets
 To watch and compile assets with Grunt, run `tj watch`.
 To compile assets without starting a watch, run `tj dev build`.
 See Grunt documentation for additional commands.

 #### Installing front-end dependencies
-To install and update Bower dependencies, run `tj assets install`, `tj asset install <package>`.
+To install and update Bower dependencies, run `tj assets install`, `tj assets install <package>`.
 See Bower documentation for additional commands.

 #### Installing back-end dependencies
 To install and update Composer dependencies, run `tj vendor install` or `tj vendor update`.
 See Composer documentation for additional commands.